magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42520-tax-rate-applied-twice-when-enable-cross-border-trade-is-used.md

 ## Issue

-Tax rate is applied twice when the **Enable Cross Border Trade** is used.
+The tax rate is applied twice when the **Enable Cross Border Trade** is used.

 <ins>Steps to reproduce</ins>: